-- (1) Growth and population projections for the affected area - a) Using GIS data and 2010 census blocks, the District estimated population is approximately 6,350. - b) Using the estimate of 0.2 1.1 percent annual growth, the Cottonwood FPD could anticipate serving a population of 6,413 6,707 by the year 2023. - c) According to the district, there are two Community Housing Improvement Program (CHIP) developments going into the Locust Street area which would add approximately 30 new homes, and another development near Rhonda Road which would add about 100 new homes. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) Cottonwood FPD is located in Community Tract 06089012701 which has a MHI of \$38,964, which is 63 percent of California's reported MHI, thereby qualifying the area as disadvantaged. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) A new facility is currently under construction.
-It will replace the aging station and will allow the District to house all apparatus at the same location. - b) The District maintains an ISO rating of 5/7. - (4) Financial ability of agencies to provide services - a) The District relies primarily on tax revenue and charges for services to support operations. - b) Although charges for services have stabilized revenues for the short-term, the District may need additional revenue sources to fully fund District expenditures, including staff salaries as well as health and retirement benefits. - c) The Cottonwood FPD has made efforts to utilizes cost avoidance techniques including eliminating duplicate services, reducing high administrative-to-operational cost ratios, and creative use of personnel and volunteer resources. - (5) Status of and, opportunities for, shared facilities - a) The new facility may present opportunities to accommodate training activities for nearby and adjacent agencies. - b) There is an automatic aid agreement between the Cottonwood FPD and the Anderson FPD for structure fires within each agency's boundaries. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) The Cottonwood FPD is and independent special district governed by a five-member, elected Board of Directors.
+- (1) Growth and population projections for the affected area - a) Using GIS data and 2010 census, the estimated District population is 6,350. - b) Using the estimate of 0.2 1.1 percent annual growth, the Cottonwood FPD could anticipate serving a population of 6,413 6,707 by the year 2023. - c) According to the district, there are two Community Housing Improvement Program (CHIP) developments going into the Locust Street area which would add approximately 30 new homes, and another development near Rhonda Road which would add about 100 new homes. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) Cottonwood FPD is located in Community Tract 06089012701 which has a MHI of \$38,964, which is 63 percent of California's reported MHI, thereby qualifying the area as disadvantaged. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) A new facility is currently under construction.
+It will replace the aging station and will allow the District to house all apparatus at the same location. - b) The District maintains an ISO rating of 5/7. - (4) Financial ability of agencies to provide services - a) The District relies primarily on tax revenue and services charges for funding operations. - b) Although charges for services have stabilized revenues for the short-term, the District may need additional revenue sources to fully fund District expenditures, including staff salaries as well as health and retirement benefits. - c) The Cottonwood FPD has made efforts to utilizes cost avoidance techniques including eliminating duplicate services, reducing administrative-to-operational cost ratios, and creative use of personnel and volunteer resources.
+The District is encouraged to consider revenue increase opportunities as described in Section 4 of this MSR. - (5) Status of and, opportunities for, shared facilities - a) The new facility may present opportunities to accommodate training activities for nearby and adjacent agencies. - b) There is an automatic aid agreement between the Cottonwood FPD and the Anderson FPD for structure fires within each agency's boundaries. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) The Cottonwood FPD is and independent special district governed by a five-member, elected Board of Directors.
 Meetings are held on the second Monday of the month at 6:00pm at 3265 Brush Street, Cottonwood, CA 96022.
+To address volunteer recruitment shortages and retention, it is recommended that the district hold open houses along with semi-annual volunteer drives, use social media to increase community engagement and offer benefits as feasible.